- Home

 Product Insights

-The batt and roll (blanket) insulation segment held the largest revenue share of 39.7% in 2024, as it remains the most commonly used solution in residential construction, particularly for walls, attics, and floors.
+Based on product, the batt & roll (blanket) insulation segment led the market with the largest revenue share of 39.6% in 2025 and is expected to grow at a CAGR of 5.4% over the forecast period, as it remains the most commonly used solution in residential construction, particularly for walls, attics, and floors.
 Its simple installation, affordability, and easy availability through retail and distribution networks make it popular among contractors and homeowners.
 The segment benefits from strong demand in new housing developments as well as renovation and retrofitting activity.
 Widespread use of fiberglass and mineral wool blanket products also supports steady sales.
 Growing consumer focus on improving indoor comfort and energy savings further reinforces segment leadership.

 The rigid foam board insulation segment is expected to grow at the fastest CAGR of 6.4% over the forecast period, due to rising use in energy-efficient building envelopes, including roofs, walls, and foundations.
 These boards deliver high R-values, excellent moisture control, and structural stability, making them suitable for demanding thermal performance standards.
 Demand is particularly strong in commercial and industrial construction, where durability and long-term insulation performance are critical.
 Increasing adoption of external insulation finishing systems (EIFS) and advanced materials such as polyiso and extruded polystyrene is also supporting growth.
 Continued regulatory pressure for improved building efficiency is likely to accelerate market expansion.